We all know that regular exercise is good for your physical health. Likewise, it boosts your mental health and helps you live better.

 Note: one should avoid exercise near sleep time.

-When you have good mental health, you can provide quality time to your friends and family.
+You can give your friends and family quality time with good mental health.
 Moreover, it prevents stress which helps you show up and quickly help the people you love and care for, building a strong sense of connectivity.

 If you are suffering from depression or any other mental illness can directly affect your level of productivity.
 However, when you are mentally well-being, you will be more capable of doing efficiently and effectively.
 Additionally, it improves your quality of life.
 Better work performance leads to a better life.

-Hence, exercise improves your mental health help reduce anxiety, decreases stress, improves self-esteem, boosts cognitive function, and aids your sleep.
+Hence, exercise improves your mental health, help reduce anxiety, decreases stress, improves self-esteem, boosts cognitive function, and aids sleep.